trvrb/sismid/wright-fisher/README.md

 Again, these parameters give *&theta;* = 1.

-1. **Keeping the above parameters as baseline, adjust population size up and down to vary *&theta;* between ~0.2 and ~5.
-What happens to diversity, divergence and haplotype dynamics?**
+> (1) Keeping the above parameters as baseline, adjust population size up and down to vary *&theta;* between ~0.2 and ~5.
+What happens to diversity, divergence and haplotype dynamics?

-2. **Keeping the above parameters as baseline, adjust mutation rate up and down to vary *&theta;* between ~0.2 and ~5.
-Again, what happens to diversity, divergence and haplotype dynamics?**
+> (2) Keeping the above parameters as baseline, adjust mutation rate up and down to vary *&theta;* between ~0.2 and ~5.
+Again, what happens to diversity, divergence and haplotype dynamics?

 You might try increasing `generations` to something greater than 500 to get a better feel for equilibrium divergence and diversity, say `--generations 2500`.
 In this case, it may be easier to not plot the haplotype trajectories.
 This can be done with `--no_hap`, like so: